robbintt/patternbook/README.md

 - Rebuild ~/virtualenv virtualenvs automatically?
 - See about Ansible on Python 3
     - potentially remove the Python 2 raw installation on Ubuntu 16.04 LTS
-- could eventually supply hosts a different way than in the repository

 ##### Using Ansible Vault